Santiago-Dubov/AirFrance-Passenger-Optimization-/README.md

 # AirFrance-Passenger-Optimization-
 Project carried out over the course of 6 weeks in a group of 6.
 Given the passenger rosters, including passenger type, weight, groups a system was designed to optimise the placement of these passengers.
+The centre of mass of the airplane is required to be located within a small rectangle at the centre of the aircraft and the objective is to maximise passenger satisfaction by placing groups close to each other.
+The optimisation was done using Julia as a programming language and Gurobi as the optimizer.